 Who knows!
-But it’s pretty darned annoying!
+But it’s annoying!Â

-Once you’re ready to buy, check out our snowboard gear price search tool.
-This scans over 100 US stores to find the best price on your gear.
+Once you’re ready to buy, use our snowboard gear price search tool.
+We automatically scan over 150 stores to find the best priced gear.Â

-How To Choose The Right Size Snowboard Bindings.
+How To Choose The Right Size Snowboard Bindings

-There’s therefore a decent amount of variation between what one manufacturer considers a small and a medium.
-A size 7 boot may need a small binding in some brands but a medium in others.
+A size 7 boot may fit a small binding in some brands but a medium in others.Â

-Because of this, make sure that you try the binding on for yourself before purchasing.
-If this isn’t possible, order based on the snowboard binding size charts below.
+Because of this, try the binding on for yourself before purchasing.
+If this isn’t possible, order based on the snowboard binding size charts below.Â

-- The boot fits easily into the binding heel-cup, but does not leave large gaps between the boot and the sides of the binding.
+- The boot fits easily into the binding heel-cup, but does not leave large gaps between the boot and the sides of the binding.Â

-- The sole of the boot does not significantly overhang the footbed (noting that most footbeds are adjustable to some degree).
+- The sole of the boot does not significantly overhang the footbed (noting that most footbeds are adjustable to some degree).Â

 - The heel and ankle straps are able to fit comfortably in the centre of the boot, without needing to be extended to the maximum length.
-If you’re needing the use the last holes, the binding is probably too small.
+If you’re needing the use the last holes, the binding is probably too small.Â

-- Once strapped in, the binding can comfortably hold the boot in place with minimal movement.
+- Once strapped in, the binding can comfortably hold the boot in place with minimal movement.Â

 Do All Bindings Fit All Snowboard Sizes?

-The easiest way to size your boots with your bindings and your board is to buy them in that order.
+The easiest way to size your boots with your bindings and board is to buy them in that order.
 For example:

 - Boots

-- Find bindings that fit perfectly with your boots
+- Find bindings that fit perfectly with your bootsÂ

 - Get the right board width for your boots/bindings

-Snowboard Binding Size Charts - By Brand
+Snowboard Binding Size Charts

 Arbor